 What do I do if the app gets into a "funky" state?

 Some UI element is lingering, weird stuff's happening, etc.?
 Sorry to hear that happened!
 Close, kill, and relaunch FlipBook HD by tapping your iPad's Home button once, then double-tap the Home button to reveal the app tray.
 Press and hold on the FlipBook HD icon in the app tray, and when it starts shaking, tap the close button on the icon.
 Tap the Home button to stop the icons from shaking, and re-launch FlipBook HD.

 How do I report a bug?

-Eek, we're sorry you found a bug, but please let us know what happened by either using our contact form, or by using the Contact Us link in FlipBook HD's in-app help, at the top of the screen.
+Eek, we're sorry you found a bug, but please let us know what happened by using the Contact Us link in FlipBook HD's in-app help, at the top of the screen.